eschnett/SIMD.jl/README.md

     end
 end
 ```

 To simplify this example code, the vector type that should be used (`Vec{N,T}`) is passed in explicitly as additional type argument.
 This routine is e.g. called as `vadd!(xs, ys, Vec{8,Float64})`.
+Note that this code is not expected to outperform the standard scalar way of
+doing this operation since the Julia optimizer will easily rewrite that to use
+SIMD under the hood.
+It is merely shown as an illustration of how to load and
+store data into `Vector`s using SIMD.jl

 ## SIMD vector operations